b13/backendpreviews/README.md

-# EXT:backendpreviews
+# Nice Backend Previews for Content Elements in TYPO3

 ## About this extension

 This extension adds a hook for rendering content element previews for TYPO3's backend view in the page module, adding the ability to use Fluid Partials and Layouts to enable consistent preview markup.

 ## Installation